Crested Caracara

 Prey Types

-Crested Caracaras are opportunistic feeders with a varied diet.
-They consume carrion, small mammals, birds, reptiles, amphibians, fish, insects, and even turtle eggs.
+They consume small mammals, birds, reptiles, amphibians, fish, insects, and even turtle eggs.
+This dietary flexibility allows them to thrive in various environments, from grasslands to coastal areas.

 Hunting Techniques